Quick Info about

 Larry Hogan has always been a Republican by political affiliation.
 As a politics graduate from Florida State University, Hogan quickly entered the political world by running for Maryland’s 5th Congressional District Special Republican Primary Election, 1981.
 In the election, Hogan came second with 22.36% votes, while Audrey Scott remained at the top with a massive 63.21% votes. the third-placed Republican candidate John Lillard only had 8.23% votes.

-Again, in the 1992 Maryland’s 5th Congressional District Republican Primary Election, Larry Hogan stood up against Gerald Schuster, John Douglas Parran, Theodore Henderson, Michael Swetnam and John Michael Fleig.
+Again, in the 1992 Maryland’s 5th Congressional District Republican Primary Election, Larry Hogan stood up against Gerald Schuster, John Douglas Parran, Theodore Henderson, Michael Swetnam, and John Michael Fleig.
 Hogan won the Republican nomination with 49% votes and went on to face Democrat nominee Steny Hoyer and independent candidate William Johnson in the final election.
 Unfortunately, Hogan lost the election against Hoyer with more than 20k votes.

 Since losing the election, Hogan remained apparently unattached to the Maryland politics until 2003.
 Starting in 2003, he joined Bob Ehrlich’s administration as Secretary of Appointments and remained in the office until 2007.
-Thereafter, Hogan founded Change Maryland organization which focusses on bringing about development via grassroots approach.
+Thereafter, Hogan founded Change Maryland organization which focusses on bringing about development via a grassroots approach.
 This organization took Hogan into the hall of political fame.

 As Governor of Maryland, Hogan’s most acclaimed work is his attempt to protect the Chesapeake Bay and control pollution.
-Likewise, he introduced Maryland Open Transportation Investment Decision Act to develop sustainable transportation goals.
-Also, Hogan ordered a shutdown of Baltimore City Detention Center for its record of poor function and condition.
+Likewise, he introduced the Maryland Open Transportation Investment Decision Act to develop sustainable transportation goals.
+Also, Hogan ordered a shutdown of the Baltimore City Detention Center for its record of poor function and condition.
 On the darker side, Hogan brought about fund cuts on Maryland education sectors.
 This act has been largely criticized as it might affect the long-run economic growth of Maryland.

 Donald Trump and Larry Hogan

 Larry Hogan was an active Republican member in the 2016 Presidential Election but not in favor of Donald Trump.
-Hogan publicly endorsed Governor Chris Christie and announced that he would, in no way, be supporting Trump campaign.
+Hogan publicly endorsed Governor Chris Christie and announced that he would, in no way, be supporting Trump’s campaign.
 However, Hogan was present at Trump’s inauguration on January 20.